ticapix/freewifi_gateway/README.md

 # FreeWifi gateway

-It connect to a FreeWifi hotspot and share the connection via WPA2 protected Wifi network and the Ethernet port
+It connects to a [FreeWifi](https://wifi.free.fr/) hotspot and shares the connection via a WPA2 protected Wifi network and the Ethernet port.

 ## Hardware
 It uses: